qooxdoo/qooxdoo/docs/cli/contrib.md

 global variable name, under which you put all your contributions.
-Our recommendation is to use the following pattern: `gh.<github user name>.<repo name>`, i.e. for example, `gh.janedoe.helloworld` ("gh" being the abbreviation for "github", indicating that the username and repository are hosted there).
+Our recommendation is to use the following pattern: `gh.<github user name>.<repo name>`, i.e. for example, `gh.janedoe.helloworld` ("gh" being the abbreviation for "github", indicating that the repository are hosted there under the given username).
 But you can also use a global name that identifies your organization, or any other top-level namespace.

 2. Create a new empty repository on GitHub (it shouldn't contain a readme).
-Using the example from 1), user "janedoe" would create the repo "helloworld" for the contrib `gh.janedoes.helloworld`.
+Using the example from 1), user "janedoe" would create the repo "helloworld" for the contrib `gh.janedoe.helloworld`.

 3. Clone that repository to your local machine, open a terminal and `cd` into the repository's folder